 After spending time with Sally, Holden calls a former classmate named Carl Luce.
 Luce is three years older than him and goes to Columbia, and though Holden never actually liked him, he asks him if he wants to have dinner together.
 Uninspired by this invitation (because the last time Holden saw Luce, Holden called him a “phony”), Luce agrees to meet him late that night for drinks.
 When he arrives, though, he declares that he doesn’t want to have a “typical Caulfield conversation,” but Holden is incapable of restraining himself because he has had multiple scotch and sodas.
 As a result, he asks Luce a number of intrusive questions about his sex life, eventually driving him away, at which point Holden walks to Central Park to look at the ducks in the lagoon.
 There are no ducks, it’s freezing, and he imagines his own death, which he knows would make Phoebe miserable.
 Thinking along these lines, he decides to go home to see her.

-Holden sneaks into his family’s apartment, wakes Phoebe, and tells her he’s leaving to go live on a ranch in Colorado.
-Phoebe realizes Holden has been expelled, and asks him what he wants to be in his life.
-Holden says he’d like to be a catcher in the rye, who rescues children by catching them before they fall off a steep cliff at the edge of a giant rye field that he has been envisioning recently.
+Holden sneaks into his family’s apartment, wakes up Phoebe, and tells her he’s leaving to go live on a ranch in Colorado.
+Phoebe realizes Holden has been expelled, as he was from his former schools, and admonishes him for once again disappointing his parents—though she doesn’t do this in a way that particularly bothers him.
+She then asks what he wants to do in life, and Holden says he’d like to be a catcher in the rye, who rescues children by catching them before they fall off a steep cliff at the edge of a giant rye field that he has been envisioning recently.